Henry Scarsbrook Langhorne: Personal life

-Henry Langhorne died on December 16, 1854 in Fincastle in Roanoke County, Virginia, and was buried at the Callaway-Steptoe Cemetery, New London in Bedford County, Virginia.
+Henry Langhorne died on December 16, 1854, in Fincastle in Botetourt County, Virginia, and was buried at the Callaway-Steptoe Cemetery, New London in Bedford County, Virginia.
 His eldest son John inherited Langhorne Mills, along with the bulk of his father's estate.
 His son James was given the 13,000-acre "Langdale" plantation located near the border of North Carolina.